-(Report published 27th October 2021) Summary On 2nd November 2020 the 14:31 hours (hrs) Luas Service 65 (operated by Tram 5010) from Brides Glen to Broombridge served Stillorgan inbound platform before moving forward to Signal B11.
+On 2nd November 2020 the 14:31 hours (hrs) Luas Service 65 (operated by Tram 5010) from Brides Glen to Broombridge served Stillorgan inbound platform before moving forward to Signal B11.
 The driver of Tram 5010 (Driver 5010) noticed the Main Circuit Breaker (MCB) had opened in the driving cab (the MCB opened due to its failure to detect 750 volts (V) Direct Current (DC) from the Overhead Contact System (OCS)).
 The loss of 750V DC was the result of the OCS Electrical Supply System, High Speed Circuit Breaker (ESS HSCB) L1 (L1 signifies into the City Centre) Sandyford opening automatically due to the OCS breaking and short circuiting against the roof of Tram 5010.
 Driver 5010 also noticed the OCS was sagging and advised the Traffic Supervisor at the Luas Network Management Central (LNMC).

-The Traffic Supervisor viewed the images from the Close Circuit Television (CCTV) cameras located at the Stillorgan Stop and saw the OCS had broken and was lying across the top of Tram 5010 not to open the passenger doors and to keep all passengers inside the tram until otherwise advised.
-The Supervisor identified other trams operating in the vicinity of Stillorgan and requested they stop; which they did.
-Shortly afterwards, the Traffic Supervisor identified other trams soprating in the vicinity of Stillorgan and requested they stop; which they did.
+The Traffic Supervisor viewed the images from the Close Circuit Television (CCTV) cameras located at the Stillorgan Stop and saw the OCS had broken and was lying across the top of Tram 5010, the outbound track and platform.
+The Traffic Supervisor instructed Driver 5010 not to open the passenger doors and to keep all passengers inside the tram until otherwise advised.
+The Supervisory Control And Data Acquisition (SCADA) system indicated that the section in the area of Stillorgan was de-energised.

+The Traffic Supervisor identified other trams operating in the vicinity of Stillorgan and requested they stop; which they did.
 Shortly afterwards, the Traffic Supervisor began attempting to reform service and requested that Service 88, Brides Glen to Parnell, (operated by Tram 5003) continue to Sandyford Stop and stop there.
-At approximately 14:37 hrs, Tram 5003 passed the Insulated Overlap, the pantograph head of Tram 5010 are section at a time) between Sandyford and Central Park.
-As the pantograph head of Tram 5033 traversed the Insulated Overlap, the pantograph bridged both contact wires and electrically connected the two sections together, re-energising the section at Stillorgan resulted in a second short circuit resulted in HSCB L2 (L2 signifies out of City Centre) Sandyford and HERCB L1 Glencairn also Number of recommendations made 5 Recommendation 1 (202106-01) Transdev, along with S2M, should conduct a full review of their inspection processes for Overhead Contact System (OCS) wires to ensure pre-cursors, likely location and faults with the OCS are referenced.
+At approximately 14:37 hrs, Tram 5003 passed the Insulated Overlap (two OCS contact wires from two electrical sections which provide a continuous supply of power to the tram when the tram passes from one section to the next and also allows for de-energising of one section at a time) between Sandyford and Central Park.
+As the pantograph head of Tram 5003 traversed the Insulated Overlap, the pantograph bridged both contact wires and electrically connected the two sections together, re-energising the section at Stillorgan where Tram 5010 was located.
+The re-energising of the section at Stillorgan resulted in a second short circuit between the OCS wire and the roof of Tram 5010.
+The second short circuit resulted in HSCB L2 (L2 signifies out of City Centre) Sandyford and HSCB L1 Glencairn also tripping out due to overcurrent.

+The On Tram Data Recorder (OTDR) download was requested by the RAIU but the data relating to the incident was overwritten and not available as Transdev had not downloaded the data post-incident.

+Number of recommendations made

+Recommendation 1 (202106-01) Transdev, along with S2M, should conduct a full review of their inspection processes for Overhead Contact System (OCS) wires to ensure pre-cursors, likely location and faults with the OCS are referenced.
 Action/s taken/ in progress Awaiting Evidence.
 Status Open/In progress.
 Recommendation 2 (202106-02) Transdev should conduct a full review and update of their dewirement/ incident management documents, to ensure that dewirement incidents are fully addressed, in particular in relation to zone identification for de-energised sections of track in the event of an incident.
 These documents should then be fully briefed to the Traffic Supervisors.
 Action/s taken/ in progress Awaiting Evidence.
 Status Open/In progress.

-Luas Overhead Line Failure, Stillorgan, 2nd November 2020 (Report published 27th October 2021)
+R202106 Luas Overhead Line Failure, Stillorgan, 2nd November 2020 (Report published 27th October 2021)